Sarakhs: Location

 Sarakhs city, with an area of more than 5,000 square kilometers, is located in the northeast of Khorasan Razavi province, next to the border between Iran and Turkmenistan, 180 kilometers east of Mashhad.
 It is located approximately between the meridians 30 to 60 and 15 to 61 degrees east and between the two orbits 36 and 36 to 40 degrees north.
 The natural boundary of the region to the south is determined by the Kashfarud River, the eastern boundary by the Tajan River (from the confluence of the Hariroud River and the Kashfar River), and the natural western and southwestern boundaries by the last extensions of the Kopeh Dagh heights.
 It is bounded on the north and east by Turkmenistan, on the west by the city of Mashhad, and on the south by the city of Torbat-e Jam.

 Climate

-Sarakhs weather is cold in winter, warm and dry in summer thanks to the influence of the Karakum Desert.
+Sarakhs has a hot semi-arid climate (BSh) in the Köppen climate classification.
+The city's weather is cold in winter, warm and dry in summer thanks to the influence of the Karakum Desert.
 On July 7, 2021, the record high temperature of 48.7 C was registered.

 The weather in Sarakhs has been mild and dry in the past With the expansion of irrigated agriculture and the intake of “Dousti dam”.
 And now, during the summer months, even in spring, the maximum temperature is 50 degrees above zero and the lowest in winter is 15 degrees below zero.

 On February 15, 2024, 32.2 °C was reached, beating the previous monthly record for the month of 2016 by +0.2 °C (with data recorded since 1989).